Man killed Muslim boy and wounded woman in hate crime motivated by Israeli-Hamas war, police say

 Authorities did not release the names of the two victims.

-But a man identifying himself as the boy’s paternal uncle, Yousef Hannon, spoke at a news conference Sunday hosted by the Chicago chapter Council on American-Islamic Relations.
+But the boy’s paternal uncle, Yousef Hannon, spoke at a news conference Sunday hosted by the Chicago chapter Council on American-Islamic Relations.
 There the boy was identified as Wadea Al-Fayoume, a Palestinian-American boy who had recently turned 6.
 The organization identified the other victim as the boy’s mother.

 “We are not animals, we are humans.
 We want people to see us as humans, to feel us as humans, to deal with us as humans, because this is what we are,” said Hannon, a Palestinian-American who emigrated to the U.S. in 1999 to work, including as a public school teacher.